C. B. Fisk, Inc.: Noted C. B. Fisk, Inc. organs

 C. B. Fisk, Inc's first installation was in 1964 for King's Chapel in Boston, where Daniel Pinkham (who had contemporaneously studied with Aldrich) was organist; it was the first modern (since the advent of pneumatic and electric actions) mechanical tracker organ in the United States.
 Fisk took inspiration from older European organ designs like those of Silbermann and Cavaillé-Coll.

-In 1999, the Lausanne Catedral decided to replace a old Swiss organ and made a $2.4 million contract with C. B. Fisk, Inc. This was controversial because World Jewish Congress lawsuit against Swiss banks has raised tensions between Swiss and America, with one letter saying that "[t]his huge, multinational American giant is coming in to steamroll the old European organ makers".
+In 1999, the Lausanne Catedral decided to replace an old Swiss organ and made a $2.4 million contract with C. B. Fisk, Inc. This was controversial because World Jewish Congress lawsuit against Swiss banks has raised tensions between Swiss and America, with one letter saying that "[t]his huge, multinational American giant is coming in to steamroll the old European organ makers".
 The 40-ton organ was too large to fit in the place where the previous Swiss organ resided and therefore was moved to the nave of the cathedral, supported by large steel beams.
 An Italian car designer Giorgetto Giugiaro was assigned by the city to supervise the design much to the discontent of C. B. Fisk employees.